Dharmaguptaka Vinaya

 (DgKd08) Then the bhikkhus gathered in one place to recite dhamma and vinaya together.
 The bhikkhunīs thought: “Should we also recite dhamma and vinaya?”
 The Buddha said: “You should recite.”
 They didn’t know from whom to learn to recite.
 The Buddha said: “You should learn to recite from the bhikkhus.”
 The bhikkhus thought: “Are we allowed to recite verses with bhikkhunīs?”
 The Buddha said: “I allow to recite.”
 They instructed in front of them, and were ashamed.
 The Buddha said: “I allow to lay out seats behind the bhikkhus to recite, or I allow to make a screen with any of the 10 kinds of cloths.”

-(DgKd09) Then the group-of-six bhikkhunīs for some tiny reason, angry and dissatisfied, renounced the Buddha, the dhamma, and the sangha: “There aren’t only the renunciates that are children of the Sakyan who can practise a monastic life.
+(DgKd09) Then the group-of-six bhikkhunīs for some tiny reason, angry and dissatisfied, renounced the Buddha, the dhamma, and the sangha: “There aren’t only the renunciates that are Sakyan children who can practise a monastic life.
 There are also other renunciates and brahmins.
 Now we can also practise the monastic life with them.”
 The bhikkhus told the Buddha, and the Buddha said: “If a bhikkhunī angrily gives up the precepts, she doesn’t accomplish giving up the precepts i.e. she hasn’t disrobed.*.”

 (DgKd10) Then the group-of-six bhikkhunīs performed witchcraft and instructed others to do it.
 The Buddha said: “You shouldn’t do that.”